These are the most frequently asked questions by participants.

 Inside Out cannot be used for any commercial purposes, or be affiliated with promoting any organization, NGO, product, company, fundraising, or brand in any way.
 Our goal is to focus on personal stories and statements, not on the actions of a specific organization or parties.
 Keeping Inside Out free of branding is very important to us.
 Therefore, sponsors should remain anonymous and no logos, brands, or products may be used in conjunction with any Group Action or its documentation; including but not limited to photos, videos, audio, social media posts, etc. The Inside Out Project is free and can not be used for any lucrative purposes.
 Posters cannot be sold for money.

 The Inside Out Project is a global participatory art project that lives on thanks to the generosity of our participants.
-This is why participating is free!
-However, we encourage a contribution of 20 US Dollars per poster, in order to cover printing and shipping costs and ensure a future for the Project.
+We encourage a contribution of 20 US Dollars per poster in order to cover printing and shipping costs and ensure a future for the Project.
 We recognize this amount is out of reach for many and do not want to discourage anyone from participating.
 Feel free to give a smaller amount as all donations are welcome!
 You can make a donation through your user account.
 Please keep in mind that sponsors must remain anonymous.

 Education Actions are used to teach youth about a wide range of topics including self-expression, community values, issues of art and public spaces, school subjects, and many more.
 These Actions are created in/but not limited to schools, camps, youth programs, or educational organizations, and can use the Inside Out Curriculum as a tool to involve youth in the Action.